 DSHS and state hospital leadership must be held accountable for appropriate supervision and discipline of physicians.

-DSHS must ensure that all incidences of unprofessional, unethical or abusive conduct by hysicians are reflected in their performance evaluations and appropriate disciplinary action is taken.
+DSHS must ensure that all incidences of unprofessional, unethical or abusive conduct by physicians are reflected in their performance evaluations and appropriate disciplinary action is taken.

 DSHS must ensure that state hospitals routinely conduct and document peer review when allegations of a clinical nature, including allegations of abuse, neglect or exploitation, are made against physicians.